ZiyiHuang0708/SourceID-NMF/README.md

 After running the code, you can find the file 'estimated_proportions.txt' in the folder corresponding to that dataset, which contains the results of the model run, i.e., the contributions of the sources to the sinks.

 Finally, for simulated data, the user can also compare the estimated proportions with the true proportions to evaluate the performance of the model.
 We output the Jensen-Shannon divergence and the difference between the estimated and true proportions by running the evaluated pipeline and the corresponding average.
-The specific command is as follows
+The specific command is as follows.
 ```
 python data_estimation.py -e ./data/estimated_proportions.txt -t ./data/true_proportions.txt
 ```